objektwerks/python/README.md

 >The day before, I experienced **no** fastapi or pydantic import errors.
 Rebuilding the virtual env failed to resolve the issue.

->I recently moved to UV.
-And Ruff is just as clueless about ***expression, fastapi, pydantic and requests*** imports.
+>I recently moved to UV, to include Ruff.
+But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.

 >Clearly, Python ***desperately*** needs a proper build-package-typer management tool!